sattvik/leinjacker/README.md

 leinjacker is a library of utilities for Leiningen plug-in developers.
 Current features include:

 1. `leinjacker.eval` gives you an easy way for your project to call `eval-in-project` or `sh` and have it work independent of the version of Leiningen the user is running.
+Additionally, there is a function `hook-eval-in-project`.
+This function can be used provide custom behavior (like middleware) for `eval-in-project`, such as for code instrumentation or alternative JVM launching scripts.

 2. `leinjacker.deps` adds some handy functions for querying and manipulating the dependencies of a project.